 Criterion (vi): The entire Zimbabwe nation has identified with this historically symbolic ensemble and has adopted as its emblem the steatite bird, which may have been a royal totem.

 This website (GreatZimbabweGuide.com) is a wordplay on this monument of Great Zimbabwe.
 The website is a travel guide about Zimbabwe – all of it.
-Although “Great Zimbabwe” usually refers to this ancient city in the south-east, for me it’s a description of the country and its people as a whole: their resilience and strength.
+Although “Great Zimbabwe” usually refers to this ancient city in the south-east, for us it’s a symbol of the country and its people as a whole: resilience and strength.